 On their capabilities, Carnival Corporation has said, ‘These temporary cruise ship hospital rooms can be quickly converted to install and connect remote patient monitoring devices over the ship’s high-speed network – providing cardiac, respiratory, oxygen saturation and video monitoring capabilities.
 In addition to this the rooms also have bathroom facilities, private balconies with access to sun and fresh air, as well as isolation capabilities, as needed.”

 Saga Cruises have also offered Spirit of Discovery and Sapphire to the UK government for use as floating hospitals.
 Meanwhile in Genoa MSC Splendid, operated by GNV, has been fully converted into a working hospital.
 The conversion took approximately a week and opened up accommodation for the medically afflicted during a time of great pressure on medical facilities.

 Cruise line staff have been praised for their extraordinary work supporting afflicted passengers.
 Hailed as ‘heroes’ by the passengers, the staff of Diamond Princess worked tirelessly around the clock to care for the afflicted people in their charge.
 Workers on similarly affected ships garnered praise as crew supported the passengers as best they could while ports closed and supplies ran low.

 Cruise Critic reports that Royal Caribbean Cruises Ltd, including Royal Caribbean, Celebrity Cruises, Azamara and luxury brand Silversea, have used their final trips to reward their staff.
 Celebrity Edge upgraded their crew to balcony rooms.
-Meanwhile, on Royal Carribean’s Oasis of the Seas crew members have access to speciality restaurants such as ‘Chops’, usually passenger-only.
+Meanwhile, on Royal Caribbean’s Oasis of the Seas crew members have access to speciality restaurants such as ‘Chops’, usually passenger-only.

 Messages of support